shreeyaBuilds/TravelWeave-main/README.md

 ## 🚀 Features

-- 🗺️ Destination-based itinerary generation
+- 🤖 **Real AI-powered itinerary generation** using OpenAI GPT-4
+- 🌍 **Any destination worldwide** - not limited to predefined locations
 - 📅 Multi-day travel planning (up to 7 days)
-- 💰 Budget selection (Low / Medium / Luxury)
+- 💰 Budget selection (Budget-friendly / Moderate / Luxury)
 - 👥 Travel styles (Solo / Couple / Family / Group)
-- 🤖 AI-like randomized itinerary generation
-- 🔄 Reset form functionality
-- 💾 Session & local storage persistence
+- 🗄️ Supabase database storage for all itineraries
-- 🔗 Shareable itinerary URLs
+- 🔗 Shareable itinerary URLs that persist in the database
+- 📍 Multi-location support within a country
+- 🚫 Past date prevention on date selectors
 - 🎨 Modern UI with Tailwind CSS
 - ⚡ Fast builds using Vite